El-Manaa/fake-news-detection-on-Twitter/README.md

 7) tfidf_vect.pkl:
     is a TFIDF transformer used for the conversion of a sentence to a numerical vector.

-To run this project, you need to run the file Application.py and then on (Twitter / X), mention the bot using its name tag "@ManaaBot" as replying to the claim tweet.
+To run this project, you need to run the file Application.py and then on (Twitter / X), mention the bot using its name tag "@ManaaBot" in order to reply to the claim tweet.

 Make sure the application Bot does not sleep or show an error.